lidofinance/docs/docs/guides/node-operator-manual.md

 You can also check the uploaded keys on [Mainnet Lido Node Operator Dashboard] or [Testnet Lido Node Operator Dashboard].

-It will display key summary for each node operator, including checks for number of keys over staking limit and invalid keys if found.
+This UI shows a number of submitted, approved and valid keys for each Node Operator, along with all invalid keys in case there are any.

 It is updated every 30 minutes via cron, but update period may change in the future.